 What Are Fisher Cats?

 Fishers, as I mentioned earlier, are weasels that live in forests in the northern part of the United States and Canada.
-Not a feline nor a hunter of fish, the fisher cat is a weasel that measures about 25 to 50 inches in length, depending on the sex (males are much larger).
+Not a feline nor a hunter of fish, the fisher cat is a weasel that measures about 25 to 50 inches in length, depending on the gender (males are much larger).

 These creatures have short, stocky legs and retractable claws that they use for climbing and hunting.
 They have lengthy foot-long tails and are usually a dark brown to black in color.